michelou/nodejs-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [Introducing WebContainers: Run Node.js natively in your browser](https://blog.stackblitz.com/posts/introducing-webcontainers/) by Eric Simons, May 2021.
 - [Developing a CRUD Node.js Application with PostgreSQL][article_lemos] by Glaucia Lemos, April 2021.
 - [How the new ‘Top Level Await’ feature works in JavaScript][article_kesk], February 2020.